MetaMuse: Algorithm Generation via Creative Ideation: Discussion

+Finally, with Python scripts as the output, it is possible to leverage libraries in the Python ecosystem.
+We discuss two ongoing efforts.
+One is performing unit tests, with libraries such as unittest~\citep{unittest}.
+Another is the design-code equivalence; we are exploring the use of LLMs to generate state machines from design descriptions and code implementations for the equivalence check.

-First, our implementation explores an instantiation of external stimuli (\S\ref{sec:steering_stimuli}), which is specifically chosen for being general and problem-agnostic.
+\para{Limitations and future discussion.} First, our implementation explores an instantiation of external stimuli (\S\ref{sec:steering_stimuli}), which is specifically chosen for its generality and problem-agnostic nature.
 However, the {\sysname} framework is extensible to take in other instantiations, and future work will explore possibilities such as long-term task-related memories.
-Second, our work currently focuses on fully automated ideation, and an interesting direction is to explore whether subjective human guidance (e.g., human expertise) could further improve the solution usefulness.
-Third, we evaluate on real-world workload traces (\S\ref{sec:eval}), and deploying LLM-generated algorithms to a business-critical production environment remains an ongoing collaboration with engineers at a global cloud provider.
-We look forward to leverage lessons learned for deeper practical impacts.
+Second, while our work currently focuses on fully automated ideation, an interesting direction is to explore whether subjective human guidance (e.g., human expertise) could further improve the solution usefulness.
+Third, although we evaluate on real-world workload traces (\S\ref{sec:eval}), deploying LLM-generated algorithms in business-critical production environments remains an ongoing collaboration with engineers at a global cloud provider.
+We anticipate that lessons from this deployment effort will inform deeper practical impact.

+\para{Algorithm benchmarking costs.} The {\rsdictgpr} strategy considers the feedback embeddings of previous solutions (\S\ref{sec:stimuli_selection}), which requires benchmarking each solution on $n$ workload traces.
+Such benchmarking can take a significant amount of time and resources, especially if they involve running an end-to-end system with long workload traces.
+If costs are prohibitively high, {\rsdictgpr} may impact the practicality of {\sysname}.
+We note, however, that reducing benchmarking overhead is an active area of research in the systems community~\cite{8718630}, with techniques such as discrete-event simulations, hardware acceleration, and parallelization.
+At the same time, we are exploring stimuli selection strategies that reduce reliance on extensive benchmarking.

+\para{Synergy with existing approaches.} Although {\sysname} emphasizes creative leaps in the solution space, we recognize the value in related approaches that iteratively refine algorithm designs~\citep{eoh, reevo, mcts-ahd, funsearch, alphaevolve, openevolve}.
+The two paradigms are complementary, in a way similar to human's divergent and convergent thinking processes. {\sysname} can provide the initial population of solution candidates, which can then be further improved by the iterative refinement approach.